AT-Publishing/website/_posts/2016-07-17-ta-divergence.md

 <br>

-#### Other Resources
+#### Resources To Learn More About Price/Oscillator Divergences

 * ”dukascopy.com / Do you know everything about divergences?”

 <a href="https://www.dukascopy.com/fxcomm/fx-article-contest/?Do-You-Know-Everything-About=&action=read&id=890" class="button">Divs on dukascopy.com</a>

-* ”babypips.com / Divergence cheat sheet”
+* ”babypips.com / Trading Divergences”

-<a href="http://www.babypips.com/school/high-school/trading-divergences/divergence-cheat-sheet.html" class="button">Cheatsheet on babypips.com</a>
+<a href="http://www.babypips.com/school/high-school/trading-divergences" class="button">Trading Divergences</a>